oneapi-src/oneDNN/source/programming_model.rst

 and constructs and validates the graph as internal state.
 At the end of graph construction, users may call ``get_partitions()`` which returns a set of partitions.
 After ``get_partitions()``, users shall not add ops to the graph.
-The graph doesn't hold any meaning role to user after partitioning.
-User should free the graph.
+The graph doesn't hold any meaning to the user after partitioning.
+Users should free the graph.

 A same logical tensor may appear more than twice in ``add_op()`` call, since it is passed with the producer OP and consumer OPs. oneDNN Graph validates logical tensors with the same id should be identical at the graph construction time.

-The order of OP being added to graph is considered as the order of OP being executed.
+The order of OP being added to the graph is considered as the order of OP being executed.
 The returned partitions should not contain OP not supported by the oneDNN Graph API implementation.
 The partitions should not contain wild-card OP.
 Partitions should not form cyclic dependence within the graph.
-It is user’s responsibility to detect any dependence cycle between the partitions and operations not passing to oneDNN Graph implementation.
+It is the user's responsibility to detect any dependence cycle between the partitions and operations not passing to oneDNN Graph implementation.

 The logical tensor passed at the graph construction stage might contain incomplete information, for example, dimension and shape information are spatially known.
 Complete information is not required but helps the oneDNN Graph to form better partition decisions.

 .. literalinclude:: code_snippets/graph.hpp
    :language: cpp